bbkincso/FIT-web-dev-assignment/README.md

 ## Other information

-Images, Google fonts, etc. in the project are used strictly for studying purposes and not for comeercial use.
+Images, Google fonts, etc. in the project are used strictly for studying purposes and not for commercial use.

 ## Contact